JongKI-PARK/OSTEPprac/CHAP13/README.md

-# Notice
+# The Abstraction : Address Spaces

+Virtual memory has a well-defined layout, which is called address space.
+Therefore, when a process is created, the process is said to have an address space according to a well-defined layout.

+There are three main goals of Virtual Memory (VM).
+The first is Transparancy.
+Transparancy means that the user (process) should not care about memory size or available space.
+The second is Efficiency.
+It has to be efficient in terms of time or memory space.
+For this, a lot of hardware support is needed (TLB).
+Third, protection of the area between processes is required.
+Memory areas used by other processes should not be accessible.

-# Homework
+## Homework

-**1. The first Linux tool you should check out is the very simple tool free.
+> **1. The first Linux tool you should check out is the very simple tool free.
 First, type man free and read its entire manual page; it’s short, don’t worry!**

 A : `free.txt` is for question 1.
 By `$ man free > free.txt`, `free.txt` is made.
 According to this manual, it displays amount of free and used memory in the system with the information gathered from /proc/meminfo.

-<br><br><br>
+<br><br>

-**2. Now, run free, perhaps using some of the arguments that might be useful (e.g., -m, to display memory totals in megabytes).
+> **2. Now, run free, perhaps using some of the arguments that might be useful (e.g., -m, to display memory totals in megabytes).
 How much memory is in your system?
 How much is free?
 Do these numbers match your intuition?**

   ```
   $ free